ONLINE HELP

 • This management mode requires no specific WLanguage code.

-• The synchronization mechanism can be disabled for the page controls that do not require a synchronization ("Close" button for example): simply uncheck "Call page synchronization process if the user has used the browser "Previous" button" in the "Advanced" tab of the control description.
+• Synchronization can be disabled for page controls that do not need to be synchronized ("Close" button, for example).
+Simply uncheck "Call page synchronization process if the user pressed the Back button" in the "Advanced" tab of the control description.

 • The warning message can be customized (see next paragraph).

-1. Open the page description window: on the "Page" tab, in the "Description" group, click "Description".
+1. Open the page description window.
+To do so, go to the "Page" tab, "Description" group, and select "Description".

-3. Configure (if necessary) the page controls for which the synchronization must not be managed.
+3. If necessary, configure the page controls for which synchronization must not be enabled.

-For each control that triggers an action on the server, you can specify whether the page synchronization must be managed (default option) or ignored during this action.
-To ignore the synchronization management, simply uncheck "Call the page synchronization process if the user pressed the browser Back button" in the "Advanced" tab of the control description.
+For each control that triggers an action on the server, you can specify whether the page synchronization must be enabled (default option) or ignored during this action.
+To ignore synchronization, simply uncheck "Call page synchronization process if the user pressed the Back button" in the "Advanced" tab of the control description.

 4. Enter the code required to set a custom synchronization in the page synchronization code.
 Use ChangeAction in the page synchronization code.
 This function is used to define the action that will be performed if the page is desynchronized.